HonoluluHenk/at-valid/README.md

 // ordering is important!
 await validate(new GroupTesting("Oranges"), {groups: ['THIRD', 'SECOND', 'FIRST']})
-// => failure (THIRD executed and failed, all others are skupped due to failure in THIRD)
+// => failure (THIRD executed and failed, all others are skipped due to failure in THIRD)

 // no groups!
 await validate(new GroupTesting("Foobar"), {groups: []})